dartmouth-dltg/local_contexts_projects/README.md

 `Local Contexts Projects`.
 Click this to view a list of the current projects, edit a project, or create a new project.

-Access to the this area is governed by a new permission defined in the plugin: `manage_local_contexts_project_record`
+Access to the this area is governed by a new permission defined in the plugin: `update_localcontexts_project_record`

 This new record contains three fields.
 ```